-Riparian ecosystems are naturally rare in the study area and occupied only 1.5% (87 ha) of the study area - predominantly gully (60 ha) ecosystems with some fringe (27 ha) ecosystems.
-Only a small section of the Okanagan Lake foreshore was included in the study area.
+Riparian ecosystems are naturally rare in the study area and occupied only 2.6% (178 ha) of the study area - predominantly gully (122 ha) ecosystems with some fringe (55 ha) ecosystems.

-Only 2% of riparian ecosystems in the study area were in the old forest structural stage.
-Another 17% was mature forest and 40% was young forest, indicating that many riparian ecosystems had been altered by human disturbance.
+Only 1% of riparian ecosystems in the study area were in the old forest structural stage.
+Another 14% was mature forest and 63% was young forest, indicating that many riparian ecosystems had been altered by human disturbance.
 Historically, riparian ecosystems would have been predominantly old and mature structural stages.

-Preservation of all riparian ecosystems should be a priority.
-In all structural stages, it is important to retain all riparian vegetation to preserve stream bank stability, water temperature and quality, and wildlife habitat values.
+Conservation of all riparian ecosystems should be a priority.
+In all structural stages, it is important to retain all riparian vegetation to preserve stream bank and soil stability, water temperature and quality, and wildlife habitat values.